ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-move.md

 * Click **Move account** in the invitation email.
 * Click **Move account** on the FeatureBase confirmation page.
-* Login with your current user name and password.
+* Login to the new organization with your current user name and password.